Neutron star with dark matter using vector portal: The vector portal fermionic DM model

 The $\chi$ represents fermionic DM field of mass $M_{\chi}$ which interacts with the vector boson $Z^\prime_\mu$.
 Here, $g_\chi$ and $g_q$ denote the DM--$Z'$ and quark--$Z'$ couplings, respectively.
 The effective nucleon-$Z^\prime$ Lagrangian at low energy ($q^2 << \Lambda^2_{\rm QCD}$) is obtained by evaluating the matrix element of the quark current $(\bar{q} \gamma^\mu q)$ between nucleonic states.
 The resulting effective coupling of $Z^\prime$ with nucleus is given by

-with $g_{\alpha Z^\prime} \simeq 3 g_q$ with $g_{p Z^\prime} = g_{n Z^\prime} \equiv g_{Z^\prime} = 3g_q$.
-Thus, the interaction of $Z^\prime$ with nucleons is primarily vector like resulting in a repulsive potential between the nucleons ~\cite{Sage:2016uxt}.
-The RMF model used here is the Bayesian improved as collected in Table \ref{tab:hadronic_matter_model_params}.
-It saturated the nuclear matter at $\rho_0 \simeq 0.15\,\text{fm}^{-3}$ with a binding energy of $-16.0$~MeV and supports a maximum NS mass more than $2M_{\odot}$, aligning with the current observational constraints.
-While the present RMF model with $\sigma$, $\omega$, $\rho$ mesons captures the essential physics of nucleonic matter with vector portal DM, richer RMF frameworks exist, such as those incorporating additional meson fields or hyperons.
+with $g_{\alpha Z^\prime} \simeq 3 g_q$ with $g_{p Z^\prime} = g_{n Z^\prime} \equiv g_{N Z^\prime} = 3g_q$.
+Thus, the interaction of $Z^\prime$ with nucleons is primarily vector like resulting in a repulsive potential between the nucleons ~\cite{Bishara:2017pfq}. {The RMF model parameters used here are the Bayesian improved \cite{Kumar:2026tqe} which are presented in Table \ref{tab:hadronic_matter_model_params}.
+These parameters saturate the nuclear matter at $\rho_0 \simeq 0.15\,\text{fm}^{-3}$ with a binding energy of $-16.0$~MeV and supports a maximum NS mass more than $2M_{\odot}$, aligning with the current observational constraints}.
+Although the present RMF model with $\sigma$, $\omega$, $\rho$ mesons captures the essential physics of nucleonic matter with vector portal DM, there are richer RMF frameworks, such as those incorporating additional meson fields or hyperons.
 Similarly, alternative dark sector models with different DM interactions involving scalar and pseudo-scalar portal have been attempted yielding distinct effects.
-The present investigation is a minimal yet a novel extension of the RMF model to explore DM-nucleon coupling via vector portal serving as a baseline for future comparisons.
+The present investigation is a minimal yet novel extension of the RMF model to explore DM-nucleon coupling via vector portal serving as a baseline for future comparisons.